sugatoray/CodeSnippets/src/HowTo/howto_import_bibliograpgy_from_bibtex_to_msword/howto_import_bibliography_from_bibtex_to_msword.md

 Here, I present to you a **Ten Steps** receipe to do this.
 In fact logically speaking it is only three steps:

 - Create bibliography as a BibTeX (`.bib`) file.
-- Upload the `.bib` file to Mendley and download the bibliography as an XML (`.xml`) file using the export functionality in Mendley.
+- Upload the `.bib` file to Mendeley and download the bibliography as an XML (`.xml`) file using the export functionality in Mendeley.
 - Import the `.xml` file with bibliography into MS Word using **Manage Sources** functionality for **References** and create **Bibliography**.

 A sample BibTeX file looks like this: